 Substantial footage of Anais featured as Astarte in Kenneth Anger's film "Inauguration Of The Pleasure Dome" (1954) is included in this outstanding film.
 (See "Inauguration Of The Pleasure Dome" above).

 51 minutes, Black & White & COLOR.
 1998.
 Out of Print.
 Excellent.
-99cents first class or $5.10 priority shipping.
-Out of U.S. air shipping $3.
+99cents first class.
+Outside U.S. air shipping us$3.
 This collectible is traded collector to collector.
-The Seller does not own rights to this property and no rights are transferred or implied. $24.99 DVD.
+The Seller does not own rights to this property and no rights are transferred or implied. $19.99 DVD.